Shinichiro Kurimoto

 Shinichiro Kurimoto (栗本 慎一郎, Kurimoto Shin'ichirō) is a Japanese author and former politician.
-He is also an economic anthropologist and a philosopher who introduced the ideas of Karl Polanyi and his younger brother Michael Polanyi to Japan.
-He was a professor at universities such as Meiji University and Northwestern University.
+He is also an economic anthropologist who introduced the ideas of Karl Polanyi and his younger brother Michael Polanyi to Japan.
+He was a professor at universities including Meiji University and Northwestern University.

-During the 1980s his works were categorized in Japan as "new academism", which included works by Akira Asada, Kojin Karatani and Shigehiko Hasumi.
+During the 1980s his works were categorized in Japan as "new academism", alongside works by Akira Asada, Kojin Karatani and Shigehiko Hasumi.

+He was politically affiliated with the Liberal Democratic Party, as well as the Internet Breakthrough Party of Japan.

-He frequently acted as a judge in the television show Iron Chef, appearing as a judge in 109 episodes.
+He frequently acted as a judge in the television show Iron Chef, appearing in 109 episodes.